AlienUI-Org/AlienUI/CONTRIBUTION.md

 9. **Open a Pull Request (PR):**
    - Visit your fork on GitHub and switch to the branch you just pushed.
    - Click on the "New Pull Request" button.
-   - Provide a clear and descriptive title and rendered image for your PR.
+   - Provide a clear and descriptive title and rendered image or recorded video for your PR.
    - Explain the purpose of your changes in the PR description.

 ## Pull Request Guidelines